-Communication of the response will be coordinated through a staff person at the LWF Communion office in Geneva, together with three local liaisons: 1 in Poland, 1 in Hungary, 1 in Czech Republic (supporting other countries) as well as freelancers providing specific support.
+Communication of the response will be coordinated through a staff member at the LWF Communion Office in Geneva, together with local liaison/communication officers as well as freelancers providing specific support.

-Through the course of the response a visual storyteller will visit each of the relevant locations to ensure consistent documentation - through photos, video, and writing - and share human interest and impact stories from how the churches are responding.
-This will secure consistent quality material for use by the LWF as well as its member churches and partners.
-Specific foci for this material will include diakonia/humanitarian, advocacy, pastoral care/prayer, capacity building.
+Through the course of the response each of the relevant locations will be visited to ensure consistent documentation - through photos, video, and writing - and share human interest and impact stories.
+This will secure consistent quality material for partners and donors.
+Specific focus for this material will include diakonia/humanitarian, advocacy, pastoral care/prayer, capacity building.